-If you are an MIT student, employee, or affiliate, you can call MIT Medical’s 24-hour Help Line at 617-253-4481 to get advice about an urgent medical problem.
+As an MIT affiliate, you can call MIT Medical’s 24-hour Help Line at 617-253-4481 to get advice about an urgent medical problem.
 You can use our interpreter service when you call.
 If a clinician is not readily available, we will take your number and call you back within an hour.

-When you speak with the clinician by phone, he or she will help you in one of the following ways:
+When you speak with the clinician by phone, they will help you in one of the following ways:

 - Answer your questions, give you advice, and/or explain what you should do immediately at home.